hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 *4.* Click *Add Segment*.

-*5.* Enter the alternative values you want to use for the segmentable Achievement fields and which will be applied to players put into this Segment.
+*5.* Enter the alternative values you want to use for the segmentable Achievement fields and which will be applied to players put into this Segment:
+* In this example, we'll select for an alternative *Virtual Good Award* and alternative currency awards.
+* Note that for the alternative currency awards values, we can enter calculable amounts against the standard currency awards.
+For example, if the standard currency 1 award equals 100, instead of entering an absolute value, we can enter *+20%* for the alternative segment currency award and the players who belong to the segment will receive a currency 1 award of 120.

 *7.* Use the drop-down to select the *Segment Query* you want to use to determine which players are put into this segment of the Achievement: